suvdzul/Reproduce-RNN-paper/REPRO_LOG.md

 - exclude N/A valueuom - 136832
 - exclude 0 value and valuenum - 4752 + 28

 After the exclusions were applied I had 2098462 records, which was then aggregated by taking min and max of valuenum for each variable, for each time step, for each stay.
 After aggregation, there were a total of 2072415 observations for the cohort of 21894 admissions.
+After creating 41 time series features for 48 hours (each time step is hourly), 64.1% was missing.

 For prescriptions, I originally had 274422 records for the cohort.
 The following exclusions were applied:
 - exclude records that are 48h after admission - 135524 records